6 Tips to Create Better Mobile-Friendly Emails

 3. Isolated from other CTAs – Prevent your potential customers from clicking the wrong link.

 To ensure maximum clickability, leave breathing and clicking room.
-You can see this in the example below:
+You can see this in the example from 2Hounds below:

 6. Test Emails Across Multiple Devices

 Finally, when you’ve already created your mobile-friendly email, make sure you test it across multiple mobile devices.
 We recommend using Email on Acid, which allows instant previews on multiple different devices.